-Inherent in these practices which Mr. Jones masterfully and regularly employed was his central strategy of "divide and conquer" ean draw the fa through which he consolidated his power over people.
+Inherent in these practices which Mr. Jones masterfully and regularly employed was his central strategy of "divide and conquer" through which he consolidated his power over people.

 In addition to these tactics, however, Mr. Jones regularly used other devices and methods to achieve his ends: